DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

 (see exception below), search will, in most cases, be quick.

 ## Limitations
+### Prefix-based Autocomplete
+A major benefift of Prefix trees is that auto-complete is easier to implement.
+For any number of characters provided, we can easily search the tree and return the first or all results that start with the provided characters, or nothing if not provided.
+I hope to add a secondary search feature that lets users input

+### Section-differentiated courses
 A challenge in implementing the trie is the (rare) circumstance where multiple courses share a course title.
 For example, Special Topics courses share a subject code but have unique section-level titles.
 I plan to address this by adding Course object pointers to the